Nine wrestlers earn state berths

 Heath defeated Adams Central’s Logan Uhlman, 5-0, in the first round, then pinned Western’s Aidan Belt in the second.
 An 8-3 win over Delta’s John Robinson in the semis sent him to the championship match.

-Levitz’ run to the 160-pound title kept him undefeated this season, now 40-0 on this year.
+Levitz’s run to the 160 title kept him undefeated this season, now 40-0 on this year.
 After finishing third in the meet last season, the Panthers senior set out to improve himself, both on and off the mat.

 “I refocused myself, on my faith and in God, and I know that’s a big reason I am where I’m at right now,” Levitz said.